jared-jorgenson/bomberman-classic/README.md

 # Bomberman Arcade Game
 This 2-person project is an attempt to re-create the classic arcade game Bomberman.
-We used Pygame to develop the game.
 The game is currently in a playable state but we are still developing additional features for the game.
+The primary library we used as a framework in the project is Pygame.

 ## How to play